-Spiritual awakening simply is the realization that you are not just that limited, and changeable person defined by a name, traditions, culture, past, and a specific personality but that you essentially are that permanent field of awareness in which that impermanent person seems to exist along with the rest of the world.
-It is that permanent field of awareness where all experiences rise and subside that I call Presence, it is your permanent self, your essential nature, and it is the main subject of that blog.
+In essence, spiritual awakening involves the realization that you are more than just a limited, ever-changing individual defined by a name, traditions, culture, past, and a specific personality.
+Rather, you are the enduring field of awareness within which this transient individual seems to exist, alongside the rest of the world.
+This field of awareness, where all experiences arise and subside, is referred to as Presence, representing your true self and essential nature, and serves as the primary focus of this blog.

-Awakening is just the revelation of a new point of view, a shift of the gravity center of consciousness, it does not suddenly change the substance of the personality but it does remove a lot of the fears and anxiety attached to the sole identification to the impermanent non-self.
-The establishment of peace and happiness is a gradual process that will naturally unfold as the newfound vision is embodied and integrated into the personality.
+Awakening is a revelation of a new perspective, a shift in the focal point of consciousness.
+Although it doesn’t instantaneously transform one’s personality, it does alleviate many fears and anxieties associated with identifying solely with the impermanent non-self.
+The establishment of peace and happiness is a gradual process that unfolds naturally as this newfound vision is embodied and integrated within the individual.

-Spiritual awakening is not an achievement like building a house.
-When it happens there is nothing left to look at, there is only presence.
-Awakening happens when all layers slowly accumulated by the mind have collapsed, this is what spiritual awakening is all about, you walk out of the river of impermanence to embrace your real permanent naked nature as pure presence.
-It is also at that point that the real post-awakening work begins.
-It is a subject that I will largely cover in this little book.
+Spiritual awakening is not an accomplishment akin to constructing a house.
+When it occurs, there is nothing left but pure presence.
+Awakening transpires when the layers of accumulated mental constructs collapse, allowing one to step out of the river of impermanence and embrace their true, unadorned nature as pure presence.
+It is at this juncture that the real post-awakening work begins, a topic that I describe in other articles on this blog.

-Spiritual awakening is just a temporary milestone.
-The embodiment of the newfound vision after awakening is a gradual process that will unfold over time.
-Hence, awakening does not define, in any way, a man or woman of good character.
-Embodiment is an unpredictable process as it greatly depends on the nature of the personality, its specific lines of least resistance, the opening of the heart, and the history attached to its mental, emotional, and physical substance.
+Spiritual awakening is a temporary milestone.
+The embodiment of this newfound perspective after awakening is an ongoing process that unfolds over time.
+As such, awakening does not inherently signify a person of good character.
+The process of embodiment is unpredictable, as it is influenced by the individual’s personality, areas of least resistance, openness of the heart, and the mental, emotional, and physical experiences that comprise their history.

 You wrote, “embrace your real permanent naked nature as pure presence”.
 But how do you know it is permanent?
 What is “pure presence” made of?
 It seems to me that spiritual people make big claims but with weak evidence.
 The evidence just seems to be just intuition or quotes from spiritual authorities.
 It would be nice if there is a permanent end to suffering, but I see no evidence.